Fivege/self-supervised-PolSAR-representation-learning/README.md

 # Training
 Self-supervised pretrain
     python pretrain.py

 Linear evaluation
     python linearevaluation.py

-Adaptation of data preprocessing code is required when you use your own data
+When you use your own data, you need to modify the data preprocessing code to adapt to the corresponding data set.
 # Citation
     @ARTICLE{9854883,
     author={Zhang, Wu and Pan, Zongxu and Hu, Yuxin},